Software projects are in a boom moment; any person working in a tech role has experienced this feeling of having selected the correct path.

 1. Take advantage of the existing frameworks

-We all have heard about SCRUM, LEAN, Kanban.
+We all have heard about SCRUM, LEAN, and Kanban.
 Even if you are working specifically on one of these frameworks, always keep using the best of each one: the visibility and transparency that provides a Kanban board, the ability to identify and minimize the waste of time from LEAN, and the flexibility and continuous feedback of SCRUM, you could also use a Fishbone diagram to identify issues causes.
 The list goes on!

 2. Transparency